 - 1/4 teaspoon almond extract

-- 1/4 cup crystalized ginger, chopped
+- 1/4 cup finely chopped crystalized ginger

-- Turbinado sugar for sprinkling on top (optional)
+- Turbinado sugar for sprinkling on top optional

 Instructions